JuMe87/meet/README.md

 -   When the user opens the app
 -   Then the user must be able to click and expand an event to see its details.

-### SCENARIO 3: USER CAN COLLAPSE AN EVENT TO HIDE ITS DETAILS
+### SCENARIO 3: User can collapse an event to hide its details

 **User Story**: